tytydraco/yessleep/out/Sandy_my_bathroom_buddy.md

 It wasn't all sad though, in death she left a gift in another tiny cocoon.

 Today an uncountable amount of spiderlings hatched.
 As if it was planned that way, only one of them made a home in my bathroom.
-It has taken residence in the very corner of the doorframe where it was born, my new yet to be named guardian.
+It has taken residence in the very corner of the doorframe where it hatched, my new yet to be named guardian.
 The rest of them found their way out of the bathroom window.

 If you happen to live in my neighbourhood, you too could find yourself with your very own bathroom buddy very soon.